LillKonst/LillKonst/README.md

 ### My name is Lill and I am a Frontend Development student.
 Currently an online student at *Noroff University*.

-I'm a creative at heart, but have recently fallen head over heels for the magic of coding.
+I'm a creative at heart and I've been working as a professional dancer and dance teacher for the last 7 years.
+I love to move, create and convey stories and emotions on stage.
-I've been working as a professional dancer and dance teacher for the last 7 years.
-My self-employed journey has given me a lot of dicipline and taught me to manage my time well.
+I've resently fallen head over heels for the art of coding.
+Its refreshing to learn new things and challenge myself in new ways.
+My self-employed journey has given me a lot of dicipline and this has proven helpfull on this new and exciting journey.
 Soon, I will have completed the first year of my studies at Noroff University and Im excited to learn more and evolve my skills within Frontend Development.